vmware-archive/vsphere-patch-hosts-pipeline/README.md

 # vsphere-patch-hosts-pipeline
 The purpose of this pipeline is to automate the patching of vSphere ESXi Hosts.
-It utilizes govc to execute commands remotely against all hosts in a given vCenter instance.
+It utilizes govc to execute commands remotely against all hosts in a given vCenter instance or optionally in a single cluster.
 The hosts will be patched one at a time until all hosts have been patched.

 ## Prerequisites
 * You need to have Concourse CI running with a worker that has access to the vCenter instance containing the hosts to be patched.